What is the project?

 Your child’s teacher will send a Parent Packet home, which includes:

-- A pre-labeled 50 mL tube with your sample number.
+- Two pre-labeled 50 mL tubes with your sample number.

-- Parafilm to seal the test tube (wrap around the lid after you’ve closed the tube).
+- Parafilm to seal the test tubes (wrap around the lid after you’ve capped the tube).

 - A pre-labeled refrigerator magnet with your sample number.

-Collect a water sample and enter information about your well onto Anecdata.org.
+Collect two well water samples and register your sample number by clicking “Enter Well Water Data Here” on the All About Arsenic homepage.
 Send your sample back to school with your child.
-Your sample will be shipped to the Dartmouth Trace Element Analysis Core and analyzed for 13 contaminants, including arsenic.
+Your samples will be analyzed at the Dartmouth Trace Element Analysis Core for 13 contaminants, including arsenic.
 After a few weeks, results will be uploaded by project coordinators to the All About Arsenic project on Anecdata and you will be able to check them whenever you want.
 Use the refrigerator magnet your child’s teacher sent home to keep track of your sample number.
 If you have any questions about your results, you can: